hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 (since Windows PCs are often used to create media files, and WIndows only really likes disks formatted as NTFS) we need to prepare every disk to appear and behave in a consistent way.

-For every disk, change it's disk volume label to be like `DISK1` through to `DISK8` and unique to each disk.
+For every disk, change it's disk volume label to be like `DISK1`** in strict numerical sequence** through to `DISK8` and unique to each disk.
 If you are unsure how to do that, try https://www.google.com.au/search?q=how+to+change+an+NTFS+disk+volume+label+in+windows+11
 (Later, the 'top level media folder' naming must match this disk volume label name).